Responsibility for the September 11 attacks: Statements of motives prior to attacks

 Starting in 1996, Osama bin Laden stated in public proclamations (fatwas) and in interviews with journalists his common list of grievances which he cited as the reason for his declaration of war against the United States.

 In 1998, bin Laden and Ayman al-Zawahiri (a leader of Egyptian Islamic Jihad) co-signed a fatwa (binding religious edict) in the name of the World Islamic Front for Jihad Against Jews and Crusaders, declaring:

-In an interview with journalist Rahimullah Yusufzai published in TIME Magazine on January 11, 1999, Osama bin Laden was quoted as saying:
+In an interview with journalist Rahimullah Yusufzai published in Time on January 11, 1999, Osama bin Laden was quoted as saying:

 Planning the attacks

-According to interviews by Al-Jazeera as well as United States interrogations of al-Qaeda members Ramzi bin al-Shibh and Khalid Shaikh Mohammed (captured in 2002 and 2003 respectively), Khalid Sheikh Mohammed was the instigator and prime organizer of the attacks.
-Bin al-Shibh may have been picked as a hijacker but he failed to get into the United States.
+According to interviews by Al Jazeera as well as United States interrogations of al-Qaeda members Ramzi bin al-Shibh and Khalid Sheikh Mohammed (captured in 2002 and 2003 respectively), Khalid Sheikh Mohammed was the instigator and prime organizer of the attacks. bin al-Shibh may have been picked as a hijacker but he failed to get into the United States.

 Khalid Mohammed had provided funding to his nephew Ramzi Yousef for the World Trade Center bombing in 1993.
 In addition, he collaborated on Oplan Bojinka which called for ten or more airliners to be bombed in mid-air or hijacked for use as missiles.
 Planning for Oplan Bojinka began in 1994, and was funded in part by Osama bin Laden, but was thwarted by an accidental fire in 1995.

 In mid-1996, Khalid Mohammed presented a new plan to the leadership of al-Qaeda that called for several airplanes on both east and west coasts to be hijacked and flown into targets.